bradganley/stupidDVR/README.md

-# Basic AF IP Camera Recording
+# The stupidest possible manifestation of a DVR

 ## Overview
-Dead-simple IP camera recording with FFmpeg.
+IP camera recording with FFmpeg.
 Chunks the video, deletes old files.
 No bloat.

 ## BASH Usage